Skip to content

 How It Works

-3. Uploads production secrets using wrangler secret put
+4. For Workers: Uploads each secret using wrangler secret put

 status